-Post-Implementation Reviews
+3) Post-Implementation Reviews

-The board should review management's post-implementation reviews of business cases on major investments/projects to monitor the achievement of savings and revenue forecasts.
+The Board should review management's post-implementation reviews of business cases on major investments/projects to monitor the achievement of savings and revenue forecasts.

-Capital Equipment Budgeting
+4) Capital Equipment Budgeting

-The board approves the capital budget and ensures that management has followed an appropriate process for identifying and prioritizing the hospital's capital needs.
-This process should include a discussion of any risks to the hospital and how the proposed capital budget adequately addresses these risks.
+The Board annually receives a recommendation for approval of a capital plan.
+Prior to Board consideration the Resources Committee reviews the capital plan and ensures that management has followed an appropriate process for identifying and prioritizing the hospital's capital needs.
+This process should include a discussion of any risks to the hospital and how the proposed capital plan adequately addresses these risks.